jsade/obsidian-vale/README.md

 - [Vale](https://vale.sh/) - The amazing prose linter that powers this plugin
 - [Obsidian](https://obsidian.md/) - The knowledge base that works on local Markdown files
 - All contributors and users who provided feedback and bug reports

----

-**Note**: This plugin requires Vale to function.
-Vale is a separate tool that must be installed (automatically in Managed mode, or manually in Custom mode).
-See [Vale](https://vale.sh/).